Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Harrison Water Park at Harrison Lake

 TIP #5: Don’t forget your sunscreen, especially on warm sunny days.
 If it’s really hot and you plan to stay all day, a sun hat might also be a good idea, so long as it floats!

 TIP #6: There are coin-operated lockers on the dock.
-They cost about a Toonie and are single use (meaning you have to spend $2 each time you open one and then re-lock it).
+They cost about $1 and are single use (meaning you have to spend $2 each time you open one and then re-lock it).

 TIP #7: The water park has a no refund policy under any circumstances.
-If it looks like a thunder or wind storm is on its way, be warned that parts of the facility or the entire place may close either temporarily or early for the remainder of the day.
+If it looks like thunder or a wind storm on the way, be warned that parts of the facility or the entire place may close either temporarily or early for the remainder of the day.

 TIP #8: Go with a group of friends – the more the merrier!